 These quick and easy blueberry muffins are super tender, moist, and soft!
 They make a great dessert or a snack on the go.
+Check out this new and improved blueberry muffins recipe!

 * This recipe was updated with new photos and a modified recipe.
 See the end of the post for details on what’s changed! 🙂